1. Home

 What is Cloning?

-The ability to clone a site with Softaculous is a valuable skill to know if you have a website, staging, or development installation on the server.
+The ability to clone a site with Softaculous is a valuable skill if you have a website, staging, or development installation on the server.

 In your staging area, you can test modules or components, add custom code, change themes, or do any other type of customization.
 When you are happy with those changes, instead of having to do them over again on your live website, you can clone your staging site over to your root so that it replaces the live website.

-You can also keep a separate installation or version of your site, to use on a regular basis as part of your development workflow.
+You can also keep a separate installation or version of your site for your development workflow.
 This article will show you how to do both.

 Getting Started

 You can use these tools for Drupal, Joomla, WordPress, Moodle, and Magento, among many others.
-This article will use WordPress as an example, but the same process also applies to other types of sites.
-The complete list of scripts is here
+This article will use WordPress as an example, but the same process applies to other content management software.
+The complete list of scripts is here.

 Helpful Hint